NSuer/User_Interface_Project_2/README.md

 # TO-DO
 - A title for the project, your names, and a link to your project write up.
 (In the GUI)
-- A graphic to indicate where this UI would reside on the physical smart object.
-(In the GUI)
-- An info button that, when clicked, explains the controls for simulating the object's use.
-(In the GUI) - William
 - In the documentation
   -  Create a list of the controls you are including in this UI, the indicators you want display, and how these connect to the design goals you captured.
 (Label level 0)
   -  Demo video